emincb/PokemonReviewApp/README.md

 # PokemonReviewApp
-	A ASP.NET 6.0 WEB API for a Pokemon review application consisting of Pokemons,Owners,Reviews,Reviewers and etc.
+	A ASP.NET 6.0 WEB API for a Pokemon review application consisting of CRUD methods designed on a robust structure with OOP fundamentals.